-You may have recently heard in the news that lenders have withdrawn 90 per cent loan to value mortgage offers, which means first-time buyers will need a higher deposit than 10 per cent.
-Our expert advisers have more information on the market and what to do if you are affected by the situation.
+You may have recently heard in the news that lenders have withdrawn 90 per cent loan to value mortgage offers.
+This means first-time buyers will need a higher deposit than 10 per cent.
+Our expert advisers have more information on what to do if you are affected.

 First time buyers may be finding themselves struggling to get a mortgage unless they have a significant deposit, as many lenders have withdrawn mortgage products at 90 per cent of loan to value.
-This means that applicants will currently need more than a ten per cent deposit in order to get onto the property ladder.
-Lenders have pulled home loan deals due to unprecedented demand since the property market reopened for valuations and viewings in mid-May.
-‘At present there are very few lenders providing a mortgage for anyone with less than a 15 per cent deposit,’ says Leslie Morris, MBA’s Senior Mortgage & Protection Adviser.
+Applicants will currently need more than a ten per cent deposit in order to join the property ladder.
+Lenders have pulled home loan deals due to unprecedented demand since the property market reopened in mid-May.
+‘At present, there are very few lenders providing a mortgage for anyone with less than a 15 per cent deposit,’ says Leslie Morris, MBA’s Senior Mortgage & Protection Adviser.
 ‘We are seeing lenders dipping in and out of the 90 per cent market but this is dependent on the volume of business they receive.’

 High demand for mortgages

 Demand for mortgages has been substantial lately, and lenders are having to manage how they cope with the number of applications they process.

 ‘HSBC – clearly being inundated with a growing level of demand – recently put in place steps to control their distribution,’ says Phil Leivesley, also a Senior Mortgage & Protection Adviser for MBA.
 ‘This essentially meant they would open for applications at 8am and once a specific amount of money had been reserved that day, they would stop accepting applications.
 We would then have to join the queue the following day.